joda01/imagec-doc/docs/intro/acknowledgements.md

 ---

-Thanks to the team of the AG Meisner-Kober at the University of Salzburg who initiated the project from their own users and actively supported the realization and testing.
+Thanks to the team of the [AG Meisner-Kober](https://www.plus.ac.at/biosciences/the-department/research-groups/meisner-kober/?lang=en) at the [Paris Lodron University of Salzburg](https://www.plus.ac.at/) who initiated the project driven by their own needs and actively supported the realization and testing.